trulsthirud/pdfs/README.md

 You also need to have the build-tool `make` available on your system.

-Then you need to have a latex distribution installed if you want to use latex math or other latex constructs.
+Then you need to have a latex distribution installed if you want to typeset latex math or other latex constructs.

-In MacOS use homebrew to install pandoc and pandoc-crossref like this:
+In MacOS you can use homebrew to install pandoc and pandoc-crossref like this:

 `brew install pandoc pandoc-crossref`